National Association of Base Ball Players: Members

 Contrary to the organization name, NABBP members were clubs, not individual players.
 Generally the clubs joined the association and retained membership by sending delegates to the annual convention, usually in the December preceding each season (the ancestor of modern Major League Baseball's so-called Winter Meetings).
 Membership mediated by state associations was introduced only after ten years; then dozens of clubs from a distant state could join and remain in the NABBP by organizing a state association whose delegates would participate in the national meeting.
+The first NABBP president was William H. Van Cott of the New York Gothams.

 In the year following the 1857 convention, the number of clubs in the association increased from 16 to 25, and had reached 50 by spring 1859.
 Below are listed the 16 original members, followed by the only three who survived to become charter members of the new National League of Professional Base Ball Clubs (later known simply as the "National League") in 1876.